Table of Contents

 (2) The act of removing a watermark can indicate willfulness.
 Statutory damages (available only if the photographer registered the photograph before the infringement started) are between $750 and $30,000 per image infringed.
 This means that the court has the discretion to award as little as $750 or as much as $30,000.
 If the photographer is able to prove to the court that the registration was “willful” then the range of damages increases to $30,000 to $150,000.
 Courts rarely award the maximum.
 It is quite difficult to prove the infringement was willful.
 Willful means that the infringer knew that the usage was illegal, and then proceeded to intentionally infringe.
 It is a mindset.
 If the infringer removed or altered a visible or steganographic watermark, this can possibly indicate willfulness, unless the watermark was accidentally cropped, or if it was cropped without the intent to conceal the infringement.
 Again, if the photographer failed to register the image before the infringement started, willfulness is not considered by the court, and the presence/removal of the watermark has little if any bearing.

 IMPORTANT: The signatures of John Hancock, Ben Franklin, Galileo are just examples of graphic watermarks.
 They are the authentic signatures of these individuals.
 Each was scanned in, digitized, the background removed and saved as .png files.
 The are included for fun and to show what is possible.
-We recommend you create your own signature or use your logo for your photos.
+We recommend you use the signature watermark in iWatermark+ to create your own signature or use your logo for your photos.
 See the info in the Q&A above about how to create and put your own signature or logo into iWatermark.
 If you don’t want to create your own graphic watermark you can always create text watermarks as you need them.

-We make other apps like SpeechMaker which is a fun, educational and practical app for children thru adults to help keep stage fright at bay.
+SpeechMaker is an iOS app that is fun, educational and practical app for children thru adults to help keep stage fright at bay.
 It is a mobile podium and teleprompter and helps anyone organize and give better speeches, learn lyrics, enjoy rap, quote poetry, understand grammar and appreciate history.

-Do you or your company want a custom app?
+Do you or your company want a custom app or database?
 Contact us to discuss your ideas.

-Please send us your suggestions, bugs and just to tell us how you like it here.
-Email us a good quote and a link to your site.
+Please email us your suggestions & bugs.
+Email here.
 If you have a great photo with watermark feel free to send it along.
-We would enjoy hearing from you.
+We enjoy hearing from you.